racarla96/Adafruit_BNO055_Linux/README.md

 To work with the Arduino Zero, the BNO055's ADR pin must be high.
 * http://www.adafruit.com/products/2472

+## Using with Linux

+You need to install the library https://github.com/racarla96/I2CPP

 ## What is the Adafruit Unified Sensor Library? ##

 The Adafruit Unified Sensor Library ([Adafruit_Sensor for Linux](https://github.com/racarla96/Adafruit_Sensor_Linux)) provides a common interface and data type for any supported sensor.
 It defines some basic information about the sensor (sensor limits, etc.), and returns standard SI units of a specific type and scale for each supported sensor type.